tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 *   Keeps strong references to variables created in f, weak references to other variables accessed by f.
 This is to match the v1.x graph behavior that variables have the lifetime of the graph they are created, and can generally be accessed through graph collections.
 Some common patterns of writing v1.x code don't leave any references to those variables around.
 Keeping references to those variables extends their lifetime to match that of the object returned by `tf.compat.v1.wrap_function`.
 *   Typically won't be used as a decorator.
 Calling `tf.compat.v1.wrap_function` takes some arguments, traces the function, and creates an object with state.
 The lifetime of the return value should be tracked explicitly by saving it in a variable.

 Treating state (like `tf.Variable`) as static local does mean that the behavior of a `tf.compat.v1.wrap_function`-decorated Python function differs from that of an undecorated one.
 In the above example, `f(1.0, True)` will always return 6.0 (as a scalar `Tensor`), while each call to `f_add(1.0)` will return a different value.
 We propose this separate `tf.compat.v1.wrap_function` endpoint specifically to make it easy to migrate TensorFlow 1.x libraries to the TensorFlow 2.0.
-The behavior of 2.0 `tf.defun` is restricted to cases where we can say that the behavior will match.
+The behavior of 2.0 `tf.function` is restricted to cases where we can say that the behavior will match.

 We recognize that code written for TensorFlow 1.x commonly does not encapsulate state in Python objects, instead adding to hidden (graph-)global collections.
 We will support code that accesses collections inside a `tf.compat.v1.wrap_function`, though those collections will be local to a single trace.